lofirepo/lofire/design/lofire.md

 known by the publisher in order to reduce branching in the DAG, and may reference files it depends on (via `refs`).
 The referenced dependencies (`deps`) and acknowledgements (`acks`) in a commit implies that the publisher has validated those commits and all their dependencies recursively.
-The object IDs (but not the keys) of `deps` & `acks` of the `Commit` are listed in the unencrypted `Object` header in order to allow storage nodes to traverse branches for efficient synchronization, without letting them to decrypt and read the content of the objects.
+The object IDs (but not the keys) of `deps` & `acks` of the `Commit` are listed in the unencrypted `Block` header in order to allow storage nodes to traverse branches for efficient synchronization, without letting them to decrypt and read the content of the objects.

 To ensure durability of commits, a quorum of acknowledgements is needed before a commit can be considered valid.